 Permit for Dzongu

 Since Dzongu is a restricted area, all travelers must carry a valid permit pass and present the same at the Dzongu entry check-post.
-To visit Dzongu you will need to apply for a permit from the office of the District Magistrate situated in Mangan.
-You must have a valid advance reservation or booking in one of the approved homestays in Dzongu to get a travel permit.
+To visit Dzongu you will need to apply for a permit from the District Magistrate office situated in Mangan.
+You must have a valid reservation or booking in one of the approved homestays in Dzongu to get a travel permit.
 After booking a homestay in Dzongu you can directly come to the Mangan DM office and apply for the permit.
 It doesn’t take much time for approval and you can get the permit on the same day.

 However, The best way to get a Dzongu Permit would be to ask your homestay to arrange it.
 They will charge INR 100 to INR 200 per person for the Dzongu permit and will arrange it before your arrival.
 You can get a digital scan via WhatsApp or Email, get it printed, and present the same at the check-post in Sankalong to enter Dzongu.
 While returning from Dzongu you can submit the original copy.

 Documents Required for Dzongu Permit

 - Valid ID Proof with the address of all travelers

 Dzongu Bike/Car Permit